Relocation Guide

 Madeira

-An autonomous Atlantic region, Madeira enjoys a mild climate throughout the year and lush volcanic landscapes.
-Funchal offers modern infrastructure, coworking spaces, and strong community support for remote professionals.
-The cost of living is moderate compared with mainland cities.
+An autonomous Atlantic region, Madeira has a mild climate throughout the year and lush volcanic landscapes.
+Funchal offers modern infrastructure, coworking spaces, and visible support networks for remote professionals.
+Living costs vary, but can remain below those of some mainland urban centres.

 Coastal landscape at Ponta de São Lourenço on Madeira Island